- square (n.)

 Sense of "old-fashioned" is 1944, U.S. jazz slang, said to be from shape of a conductor's hand gestures in a regular four-beat rhythm.
 Square-toes meant nearly the same thing late 18c.: "precise, formal, old-fashioned person," from the style of men's shoes worn early 18c. and then fallen from fashion.
 Squaresville is attested from 1956.
 Square dance attested by 1831; originally one in which the couples faced inward from four sides; later of country dances generally.

-[T]he old square dance is an abortive attempt at conversation while engaged in walking certain mathematical figures over a limited area.
-[March 1868]
+[T]he old square dance is an abortive attempt at conversation while engaged in walking certain mathematical figures over a limited area. ["The Mask," March 1868]